hnunner/nidm-simulation/README.md

  1. _CIDM configuration_ to define the parameters of the CIDM model.
  2. _Data export configuration_ to define what types of data ought to be exported.
 Exported data files are stored in _path.to.nidm.simulator.project.folder/data/`date-time-of-data-generator-invocation`_.
 Possible exports are:
     * _export.summary_: creates a summary of a single simulation run (e.g., parameter settings, disease and network measures just before introducing a disease and at the end of the simulation, network and utility measures of the initially infected agent).
-    * _export.summary.each.round_: creates a summary of each simulated round (e.g., parameter settings, network measures, disease states).
+    * _export.summary.each.round_: creates a summary of each simulated round (e.g., parameter settings, network measures, disease states). __Note:__ This option may create very large amount of data!
     * _export.agent.details_: creates a detailed overview of each single agent (e.g., parameter settings, disease states, utilities, network measures) at the end of each simulated round.
-If activated _export.agent.details.reduced_ is ignored.
+If activated _export.agent.details.reduced_ is ignored. __Note:__ This option may create very large amount of data!
     * _export.agent.details.reduced_: creates a detailed overview of each single agent (e.g., parameter settings, disease states, utilities, network measures) at the end of each simulation run.
 If _export.agent.details_ is activated _export.agent.details.reduced_ is ignored.
     * _export.gexf_: creates individual dynamic _.gexf_ files for each simulation run.
  3. _Data analysis configuration_ to configure and trigger (_analyze.data=true_) data analysis subsequent to data generation.
 Please make sure that the correct location of the _Rscript_ executable is set, if _analyze.data_ is set _true_.
 Analysis results are stored in _path.to.nidm.simulator.project.folder/data/`date-time-of-data-generator-invocation`_.